-Parker Kempf was my first east coast visitor since moving to Denver.
-He flew in from Atlanta for a smash and grab kind of trip—we were going to the mother fucking Black.
-Ever since Wyatt Payne had invited me to climb with him there, I’ve been curious to know what the canyon has to offer, and last week I got to find out: adventure and humble pie.
+Parker Kempf flew in from Atlanta for a smash and grab kind of trip—we were going to the mother fucking Black.
+Ever since I’d heard about the Black, I’ve been jonesing to go and see what the canyon has to offer.
+Last week I got to find out: adventure and humble pie.

-Neither of us had been to the Black Canyon before, and we’d discussed doing bigger routes every other day.
-Parker hadn’t climbed much since his trip to Norway but was feeling fit from running.
+Neither of us had been to the Black Canyon before.
 We decided on the Cruise (5.10+), a variation of the ever-popular Scenic Cruise (5.10d).
-At 6 a.m., we began descending into the darkness of the Cruise Gully by headlamp.
+At 6:00 a.m., we began descending into the darkness of the Cruise Gully by headlamp.
 Both tired and tingling with excitement, we dipped further down the gully for the better part of an hour.
 A few rope rappels down and we found ourselves at a flat boulder and staring up at twelve pitches.

 As the first light of the day began to creep into the sky, we started up the first pitch.
 We scurried through the first few hundred feet and made it to the offwidth.
 I was originally told two 5s and a 4 but wound up only using one of them and just bumping most of the way.
 A few good knee locks and arm bars, and before too long, I was belaying Parker up to the top.